cathmwebster/forex-proxy/README.md

    - I think there could be better handling of parsing One Frame API response
    - What if time_stamp is older than 5 minutes?
 Forex-proxy assumes that One Frame will respond with time_stamp that is the current datetime.
    - The service will ignore timestamp that cannot be parsed (sometime One Frame responds with an invalid format), but the rate will be available to forex-proxy users anyways
-   - The above points draws the greyline of forex-proxy requirement that the rate returned will not be older than 5 minutes
  - The rates that are not JPY based can be cached based on most requested pairs
    - This will avoid calculating the rate by formula repeatedly and give a faster response to the user
  - If the list of supported currencies grow, the refreshing stragety will need to be revised